drupalprojects/gratis/README.txt

-Version 8.x-2.0-beta1, October, 2014
+Gratis, Version 8.x-2.0-dev, December, 2014 for Drupal 8

 -- SUMMARY --

-Gratis is a responsive Drupal 8 HTML5 Sass based theme designed and developed by Danny Englander (Twitter: @Danny_Englander).
+Gratis is a responsive Drupal 8 HTML5 (Lib)Sass based theme designed and developed by Danny Englander (Twitter: @Danny_Englander).
 It allows for a choice color palettes on the theme's settings page.

+Gratis for Drupal 8 now uses Grunt, LibSass, Bourbon, and Neat to generate its CSS.
+For more information on how to set this up, see the readme file under /sass.

 Gratis is aimed at users who want to get a nice looking theme up and running in short order, may not want to take the time to create a sub-theme